// LIVE MARKET DATA

 Market Order

 Buys immediately at the current price.
-Simple and fast, but during volatile moments you might pay more than expected.
+Simple and fast.

 Instant · Price not guaranteed